-Jonathan London's research interests span the fields of comparative political economy, development studies, and the political economy of welfare and stratification.
+Jonathan London's research interests span the fields of comparative political economy, development studies, and the political economy of welfare and inequality.
 Fluent in Vietnamese, London is author of the first and only Vietnamese language blog on Vietnamese politics written by a foreigner.
 He has served as an analyst for such international organizations as UNDP, UNICEF, and OXFAM.
 He holds a PhD in Sociology from the University of Wisconsin.

 Ph.D.
 (Sociology), University of Wisconsin-Madison, 2004